artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

 After completing this sample, you will learn the following objectives:

+- Use Device Management of Deverloper Dashboard to [upload a firmware image](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#upload-and-manage-images) and [trigger an OTA firmware update](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update) to your end device.
-- Implement an LWM2M client based on ARTIK Cloud LWM2M SDK.
+- Implement an LWM2M client based on [ARTIK Cloud LWM2M Java SDK](https://github.com/artikcloud/artikcloud-lwm2m-java).
 The client can perform the OTA firmware update triggered by ARTIK Cloud.
-- Upload and initiate a firmware update from ARTIK Cloud (via Device Management Dashboard) to your end device.

 ## Requirements
 - ARTIK Cloud LWM2M SDK (Java)